Phytosanitary Certificates are now available for international buyers. We ship Internationally and Australia wide including Tasmania and WA.

-Variable in size depending on conditions this small shrub produces golden yellow spherical flowers from August to October in is natural range.
+Variable in size depending on conditions this small shrub produces golden yellow spherical flowers from August to October in its natural range.

-Prefers a medium to heavy well drained soil.
-Drought and frost tolerant.
-A hardy species suitable to arid and semi-arid conditions.
+Prefers medium to heavy well-drained soil.
+Drought and frost are tolerant.
+Hardy species are suitable for arid and semi-arid conditions.

 Occurs naturally in Western Australia, South Australia, and Victoria.
 Listed as endangered under the Threatened Species Conservation Act in New South Wales.